Wednesday, June 30, 2010

 From the chicken coop, the apron was used for carrying eggs, fussy chicks, and sometimes half-hatched eggs to be finished in the warming oven.

-When company came, those aprons were ideal hiding places for shy kids.
+When company came, those aprons were ideal hiding places for shy kids.And when the weather was cold, grandma wrapped it around her arms.

 Those big old aprons wiped many a perspiring brow, bent over the hot wood stove.